NickPerlich/Bettermo/peer_review_response.md

 - [ ] _Add API Key_ (Will add if we have time, not the top priority)
 - [ ] Make API Descriptions in Spec more specific (again do this after all other changes)
 - [ ] _Update example flows to match spec_
-- [ ] Could make schema in users table not accept null values, because a user with null name and etc. does not make sense.
+- [done] Could make schema in users table not accept null values, because a user with null name and etc. does not make sense.
 - [ ] _Using the service, I think it would be nice to have a functionality to have a way for all of my outstanding non-zero balances shown in a get._
 - [ ] Also some issues when splitting between two people in a group, not sure if the intention is for it to be only split amongst the other people in he group excluding the person who initiated the transaction._ This is a little vague, but we should look into it, make sure it is behaving correctly.